vuongducphuong/documentation/content/applications/sales/sales/send_quotations/deadline.rst

 .. image:: deadline/quotation_deadlines_2.png
    :align: center
    :class: img-thumbnail
-   :alt: How to use deadline in a quotation template on Odoo Sales?
+   :alt: How to use deadline in a quotation template on Leansoft Sales?

 .. tip::
    By clicking on the **Customer Preview** button, you will be able to see when the offer expires.